-All families argue from time to time, but when conflict escalates into fighting, it can take a severe toll on your relationship.
+All families and friends argue from time to time, but when conflict escalates into fighting, it can take a severe toll on your relationship.
 And chances are that if your loved one is in recovery, your relationship has already been hurt by their addiction.
-Don’t let small arguments turn into anger, resentment, and negative emotions that build up and cause permanent damage to your family.
+Don’t let small arguments turn into angry words that spill out and cause permanent damage.
 Next time you find yourself in an argument, implement the tips below and start practicing more effective communication with your loved ones.

 Ask yourself why you feel upset.

-When your loved one does something that hurts or angers you, it’s easy to go off on a rampage.
-But just as learning to better manage their emotions is critical to their recovery, it is also important that you learn to manage yours.
+When your loved one does something that hurts or angers you, it’s easy to bite back—accusatory language, fighting words, and petty insults come naturally when we’re feeling upset.
+But just as learning to better manage their emotions is critical to your loved one’s recovery, it is also important that you learn to manage yours.
 Without proper communication, repairing your relationship from the damage caused by addiction is impossible.
 So, next time you are tempted to start an argument, take a moment to ask yourself what is really bothering you.
 Are you really upset that your loved one didn’t take out the trash or didn’t respond to your text, or are there underlying issues that are causing this situation to escalate?

 Decide what you want from this conversation.